Jacksonville GREASE TRAP SERVICES

 Although this decision is up to you, doing something like this yourself can potentially be disastrous for your business.
-It is a good idea to have this important part of your kitchen maintained by a professional, so you can focus your time and energy on what you do best.
-We have handled many jobs where clients have tried the DIY approach and ended up making a mess and calling the professionals in the end.
+It is a good idea to have this vital part of your kitchen maintained by a professional, so you can focus your time and energy on what you do best.
+We have handled many jobs where clients have tried the DIY approach and made a mess and called the professionals.
 Grease trap cleaning requires proper equipment and a specific set of skills that our team has.
 Taking the cleanup into your own hands may seem like a cheaper option, but it may end up costing more.

 The local City Code also requires that grease trap cleaning and pumping is performed by a certified, approved company like ours.
-So if you do the cleaning yourself, you are violating the guidelines of the local officials and are at risk of receiving a fine.
-The reason why only professionals are licensed to do grease trap cleaning is because there are specific standards that we are trained to follow, so we can safely and effectively get the job done.
+So if you do the cleaning yourself, you are violating the official local guidelines and are at risk of receiving a fine.
+The reason why only professionals are licensed to do grease trap cleaning is that there are specific standards that we are trained to follow.
+These allow us to safely and effectively get the job done.

-Even though it is recommended to have a professional complete the regular maintenance, there are some important steps you can take to keep your trap functioning well.
+Even if you have a professional complete the regular maintenance, there are some important steps you can take to keep your trap functioning well.
 For example:

-- Contact us, or your grease trap pumping company and inquire about training programs on a grease disposal
+- Contact us, or your grease trap pumping company, and inquire about our training programs on grease disposal.

 6. Can I hire my employee to clean the grease trap?

 As we have mentioned, grease trap cleaning is not a job that can or should be done by just anyone.
 So, unless your employee has some form of training regarding proper grease trap servicing, we highly advise against it.
-Hiring a professional company like Jacksonville Grease Trap Services is the only way to ensure that your grease is disposed of in the right manner.
+Hiring a professional company like Jacksonville Grease Trap Services is the only way to ensure that your grease is disposed of correctly.

-Our company is a proud member of the PPP, or Preferred Pumper Program, which is a national organization that establishes the standards of cleaning grease traps.
-The criteria followed ensures proper and effective maintenance of your grease trap, which extends the life of the equipment.
-As a PPP member, we ensure compliance of local sewer use ordinances, so your business will never face fines or penalties.
+Our company is a proud member of the PPP or Preferred Pumper Program.
+This national organization establishes the standards for cleaning grease traps.
+The criteria followed ensure proper and effective maintenance of your grease trap, which extends the equipment’s life.
+As a PPP member, we ensure local sewer compliance use ordinances, so your business will never face fines or penalties.

 7. Do you sell grease traps?

-can purchase a grease trap, we suggest you seek advice from your local plumber.
-Remember, that you need to get a trap that is acceptable by the Local Code for your type and size of business.
+We suggest you seek advice from your local plumber for information on where you can purchase a grease trap.
+Remember that you need to get a trap that meets the Local Code requirements for your type and business size.